2022 Wakefield by-election: Labour Party

 Mary Creagh, Labour MP for the constituency until the 2019 general election, confirmed in a statement on Twitter that she would not be seeking to be the party's candidate for the by-election.
 Sources within the Labour Party initially suggested that Ed Balls, former minister and MP for neighbouring Morley and Outwood, could be a potential candidate in the by-election with the backing of former Prime Minister Gordon Brown, as reported by Politico and The Times.
 Balls responded on social media that he would not be putting his name forward as the Labour candidate.

 In March 2022, LabourList wrote that Jack Hemingway, deputy leader of Wakefield Council, was considered the frontrunner, but his name ultimately did not appear on the longlist, nor did three other local candidates who had put their names forward.
 This was criticised by the local party for contradicting one of Keir Starmer's ten pledges during the 2020 Labour leadership election: "The selections for Labour candidates needs to be more democratic and we should end NEC impositions of candidates.
 Local Party members should select their candidates for every election."

 The party announced four candidates for the longlist: Community Union employee Kate Dearden; Sam Howarth, an employee of Barnsley Central MP Dan Jarvis who previously worked for Jenny Chapman; NHS worker Simon Lightwood, who formerly worked as a staffer for Creagh; and Rachael Kenningham.

 Wakefield Constituency Labour Party (CLP) selected Dearden and Lightwood for the shortlist, but the following day, the entire CLP executive committee (barring one externally appointed individual) resigned in protest at the absence of any candidates on the list who lived in Wakefield.
 In a statement, they said: "We asked for local candidates, but there are none.
 Three prominent council and local Labour candidates, including the deputy council leader didn't even make it onto the 'long list'.
 A short list of four was requested by our representative on the panel to give members some choice but the NEC members insisted on just two."

 Lightwood was selected on 15 May on a turnout of 23% of local party members.
 The local Labour committee walked out of the room, but The Guardian reported that "several officers appeared to be uneasy about the walkout".

 Other parties

 The Yorkshire Party selected the Crigglestone-based former Conservative councillor David Herdson as their candidate.
 Herdson and independent candidate, Akef Akbar, are both former Conservative Party councillors.

 The Liberal Democrats selected Jamie Needle as their candidate.
 Needle previously contested the constituency in 2019.

 In May 2022, George Galloway, who ran in the 2021 Batley and Spen by-election, suggested he might stand in this by-election for the Workers Party, but ultimately he did not declare.

+The Green Party selected Ashley Routh as their candidate.
+Reform UK selected Chris Walsh as their candidate.
+Britain First selected Ashlea Simon as their candidate.